bw-math/bw-math/source/assignments/projects/02_GRAPHING_II.rst

 7. Answer the following question in your :ref:`python_docstring`: Based on the IQR rule, are there any possible outliers in this dataset?

-8. Write a few sentences describing Michelson's distribution of data.
+8. Write a few sentences in your :ref:`python_docstring` describing Michelson's distribution of data.
 Use sample statistics to describe the center of the distribution, the shape of the distribution and the variability of the distribution.

 9. The actual value of the speed of light, according to the best estimates we have today, is :math:`299,792,458 \frac{m}{s}`.
 Use this information to answer the following questions in the body of your :ref:`python_docstring`: What is the percent error of Michelson's estimate with respect to the actual value?